kapoorekta/projects/README.md

 # projects
-Personal repository used to document projects I've worked on.
+Personal repository used to document ML projects I've worked on.